Clinical Practicum Placements

 Borderline Personality Disorder Services

-The Borderline Personality Disorder Services (BPDS) provides outpatient treatment to individuals over 17 years of age who are diagnosed with borderline personality disorder (BPD).
-Treatment is based on principles of Dialectical Behaviour Therapy (DBT).
-Given the highly co-morbid presentation of BPD with post-traumatic stress disorder (PTSD), the service also provides evidence-based treatment for individuals with BPD and PTSD including Cognitive Processing Therapy (CPT) and Prolonged Exposure (PE).
-During this practicum, students will work with individuals diagnosed with BPD, develop a strong understanding of the DBT model, and learn how to deliver a range of DBT interventions.
+The Borderline Personality Disorder Services (BPDS) is an outpatient specialty treatment program for adults who are diagnosed with borderline personality disorder (BPD).
+The BPDS is located within the Community Psychiatry Clinic and is staffed by a multidisciplinary team.
+The BPDS offers clinical training in Dialectical Behaviour Therapy (DBT).
+Practicum students will work with individuals who are diagnosed with BPD, develop a comprehensive understanding of DBT, and learn how to skillfully deliver a range of DBT interventions.

 Training experiences may include:

-Please Note: A one-year commitment is required in order to be eligible to participate in this practicum opportunity.
-Only advanced students (doctoral-level) will be considered for this placement.
+Please Note: A one-year commitment is required (e.g., fall and winter semesters).
+Only advanced doctoral-level students will be considered for this practicum.

 Contact Information: